 Where is the bypassed oil?
 That’s the question 4D seismic answers better than any other technology.
 Changes in fluid saturation detected by 4D seismic amplitude difference maps enable reservoir engineers to identify bypassed oil zones that production data alone would never reveal.

+4D seismic also tracks fluid contacts, gas cap expansion, and water encroachment in real time, allowing operators to adjust injection rates and patterns before unwanted fluids break through to producers.
 Pressure compartmentalization, where reservoir segments are isolated by baffles or faults and deplete independently, shows up clearly in 4D difference volumes as areas with distinct pressure signatures, identifying targets with remaining production potential that the main field development plan may have missed.

 Translating 4D Seismic Insights Into Production Decisions